 Interior Design, MFA

-Through an inspiring and challenging course of study, the M.F.A. in Interior Design is a leading innovator in an expanding and dynamic discipline.
-Students generate creative solutions that integrate an understanding of craft and making, material research, emerging technologies and sustainable practices, cognizant of global cultural histories and diverse contexts.
-Students engage in critical inquiry which establishes them as innovators in interior design, expanding the potential of professional practice, design education, and research affecting our understanding of the interior.
+Interior Design at Pratt is a spatially driven exploration of the discipline.
+Through an inspiring and challenging course of study, the Interior Design program is a leading innovator in an expanding and dynamic field.
+The MFA in Interior Design guides students in generating comprehensive creative solutions that integrate an understanding of craft and making, material research, emerging technologies, and sustainable practices, fully cognizant of global cultural histories and diverse contexts.
+The program prepares students to engage in critical inquiry which establishes them as innovators in the field of interior design, expanding the potential of professional practice, design education, and research affecting our understanding of the interior.

-Applicants with an undergraduate degree in interior design, architecture, or other closely related design fields may be eligible to complete the M.F.A. in two years, a total of 60 credits; a portfolio of academic and/or professional work is required.
+Applicants with an undergraduate degree in interior design, architecture, or other closely related design fields may be eligible to complete the M.F.A. in as little as two years, a total of 60 credits; a portfolio of academic and/or professional work is required.

-Applicants with undergraduate backgrounds that are unrelated to interior design or architecture, but whose applications indicate a strong aptitude for interior design graduate coursework are required to take a 24 credit Core Year of preparatory study, prior to continuing the M.F.A degree.
-These students complete 84 credits in three years.
-A portfolio or proof of skills related to the major is not required.
-However, the department recommends that applicants submit a portfolio and/or material that represents their best skills and knowledge related to their own background, experience and interests.
-Applicants are also encouraged to include material such as painting, drawing, sculpture, photography, film, etc., even if it is not related to their background.
-The required statement of purpose provides the opportunity for applicants to articulate how their background can inform, and has prepared them for the field of study in interior design at Pratt Institute.
+Applicants with undergraduate backgrounds that are unrelated to interior design or architecture are required to take a 24 credit Core Year of preparatory study, prior to continuing the M.F.A degree.
+These students may complete 84 credits in three years.
+A portfolio is required and the department recommends that applicants submit material that represents their best skills and knowledge related to their own background, experience, and interests.
+A required statement of purpose provides the opportunity for applicants to articulate how their background can inform, and has prepared them for the field of study in interior design at Pratt Institute.

 Semester 1 | Credits | |